TranslationalBioinformaticsUnit/TransformersInGenomicsPapers/README.md

 ### Review/Perspective Papers

 ## Spatial Transcriptomics (ST) Models
-Papers applying transformer models to spatial transcriptomics data.
+Papers applying Transformer models to spatial transcriptomics data.

 ## Hybrids of SCG, DNA, and ST Models
-Papers that combine approaches and modalities from SCG, DNA, and ST using transformers.
+Papers that combine approaches and modalities from SCG, DNA, and ST using Transformers.

 ## Benchmarking Papers
-Papers that provide benchmarks for evaluating transformer models in genomics.
+Papers that provide benchmarks for evaluating Transformer models in genomics.

 ## Review/Perspective Papers
-Papers that provide reviews or perspectives on the use of transformers in genomics.
+Papers that provide reviews or perspectives on the use of Transformers in genomics.